What is SEO?

 Step 5: Ensure the page has good on page SEO.

 Step 6: Promote your content, get back links, get your content shared.

 To rank high on search engines you don’t need to be perfect in all areas, this is one reason it is easy to get overwhelmed with SEO.
 There is so much you can do.
 It’s not all essential though.
 You only need to do as much work as is necessary to beat your competition and to stay at the top.

 My top tips:

-- Keep an eye on your performance, weekly monitoring is essential.
+- Keep an eye on your performance, monthly monitoring is essential.

 - Keep an eye on the competition and stay one step ahead.